Chris John (boxer): John vs. Juarez

-Following Enoki Fight, Chris called out Perennial contender Rocky Juarez.
+Following the Enoki Fight, Chris called out perennial contender Rocky Juarez.
 In an interview with Secondsout, John said, "I want all boxing fans to be able to see me in the ring.
 I just want to fight the best fighters in the world and by going to the United States, I can fight the best.
 I watched Rocky Juarez’ last fight with Jorge Barrios.
 Juarez would be a good fight for me.
 I am ready for him and anyone else at featherweight or super featherweight.

 On February 28, 2009, the title fight materialize with Rocky Juarez in Toyota Center in Houston, Texas, which served as the main undercard for Juan Manuel Márquez vs. Juan Díaz.
 This was the first time he had fought on American soil.
 The fight was a unanimous draw after 12 competitive rounds, with all three judges scoring it 114-114.

 The fight was listed in Ring Magazines 20 Biggest Robberies in the last 20 years.